-- A flat fee is a static cost that does not change depending on the cost of the purchase.
-Commonly charged for recouping computer network costs that include the hardware, software, and network connection.
+- A flat fee is a static cost that doesn’t change with the cost of the purchase.
+Commonly for recouping computer network costs that include the hardware, software, and network connection.

-- A percentage is a variable cost that is dependent on the cost of the purchase.
-This is commonly added for the financing risk.
+- A percentage is a cost that varies depending on the cost of the purchase.
+This is often for the financing risk.

 - A processing charge = flat fee + percentage.

-At a high-level, the credit card processing fees can be broken down into common merchant account fees, administrative fees, and incidental fees.
+At a high-level, the credit card processing fees encompass merchant account fees, administrative fees, and incidental fees.
 Each has its own unique place within the payment processing cycle.

 Common Merchant Account Credit Card Processing Fees

-Merchants will generally have to pay what’s known as an interchange fee (also known as “interchange rate”).
-These fees aren’t a set amount that can be predicted and are usually calculated based on the total charge amount.
+Merchants generally have to pay something known as an interchange fee (also known as “interchange rate”).
+These fees aren’t a set amount you can predict and are usually based on the total charge amount.

 The calculation is typically a percentage of the sale plus a fixed fee.
 For example, 1.80% + $0.10.

 This makes it hard to determine ahead of time what the fees will be at the end of the month for merchants.

 In addition to this, Visa and Mastercard adjust their rates biannually.
-Another variable factor is how the card is being transacted and where, as well as the type of credit card used.
+Fees also vary by location and whether the card gets tapped, dipped, or swiped.
+The type of credit card also plays a role.
 Visa has outlined its interchange reimbursement fees with well over 100 classifications.
 For example, a transaction that occurs for a hotel and car rental company that the credit card is present for will be charged 2.40 percent plus $0.10 on a Visa Signature Preferred/Visa Infinite credit card.

 The payment processor will also generally charge a flat fee and commission that matches the structure of the interchange fee mentioned above.